 Lastly, to help reduce the carbon intensity of natural gas, we are expanding into the field of renewable gas and low-carbon hydrogen.

 Our new Biogas business unit created in September 2020 is tasked with developing and operating facilities to produce biomethane from industrial and agricultural organic matter.
-In January 2021, with the acquisition of Fonroche Biogaz, a company that designs, builds and operates methanization units in France, we have become the French leader in renewable gas.
+With the acquisition of Fonroche Biogaz, a company that designs, builds and operates methanization units in France, we have become the French leader in renewable gas.
 Our goal is to produce 1.5 terawatt-hours (TWh) of biomethane annually by 2025 and close to 5 to 6 TWh by 2030.
 Fonroche Biogaz will be the cornerstone of our development in this segment, especially in France, one of the most dynamic markets in Europe.
 In December 2020, we joined forces with our affiliate Clean Energy to develop renewable gas production projects for the low-carbon mobility market in the United States.

 Biomethane has the same properties as natural gas and can be used for the same applications.
 It is usually injected into the transmission and distribution networks, but it can also be used to fire boilers and as a road and maritime fuel.
 Derived from organic matter, biomethane is a carbon-neutral, renewable energy source whose share in the distribution network alongside natural gas is slated to grow.
-TotalEnergies's objective is to power its industrial sites using biomethane and to develop a green gas offering for its customers.
+TotalEnergies' objective is to power its industrial sites using biomethane and to develop a green gas offering for its customers.

 The development of the biomethane sector also has many advantages at the local level: it enables the farming community and other agricultural stakeholders to participate in the energy transition, foster a regional circular economy (waste management, job creation, locally produced energy, etc.) and reap the associated environmental benefits.